-Technical work is based on a participatory approach.
-Bottom-up is not only a buzzword but an integral concept: Surveys and continuous contact to the local population ensure that beneficiaries receive the services they require and consider themselves an active part of the project.
-Also, this promotes social development and the concept of citizens having responsibility for society and infrastructure.
+Technical work is based on a participatory approach, where bottom-up is not only a buzzword but an integral concept: Surveys and continuous contact ensure that beneficiaries receive the services they require and consider themselves an active part of a project.
+Also, this promotes social development and civic responsibility for society and infrastructure.
 Corresponding to this, EADP supports sustainable, self-financing, and comprehensive solutions.

 Equally, we stand for inclusive approaches as impactful projects and stable (civil) societies require collaboration and cooperation between all relevant stakeholders.
 Therefore, we bridge between local population and authorities, national governments, private companies, international organisations, and academia.

 The academic sector holds a special role for EADP: We work closely with research institutes and universities, particularly on teaching and training in relevant areas.
 We aim to offer students chances to explore the area of energy in development by including graduate students into our projects: Future scientists, engineers, and analysts can receive training-on-the-job and our projects profit from innovation and fresh thinking.